GiannisKouloglou/Flood_Hazard/README.md

 **Create_Flood_Hazard_Maps.py**

-Th create_waterbodies is the water mask and water depth extraction from the shapefiles
+To create_waterbodies is the water mask and water depth extraction from the shapefiles

 ***** SOS *****